sinan0310/WRF-CMORizer/README.md

 ### Running the CMORizer

 There are many ways of running the CMORizer tool, depending on processing setup, urgency, amount of data, available resources.

-Here only two implemented and maintained modes of operation are featured:
+The currently maintained variant uses two major steps:
+1. CMORize all data at highest temporal resolution, this is what the pCMORizer.f90 does
+2. Temporally aggregate data as required by the protocol using cdo and bash (this was planned to also go into f90) but with the MPI restructuring it seemed quicker to implement it like this

+**Step 1: CMORization at highest temporal output interval, all variables**

+Two options are curretnly supported.

-1. Run the tool for a single variable set at a time, just run a single year, the compute environment is loaded automatically, within the current working directory a `<year>/` directory is created; all scripts and namelists will be contained in the year-directory.
-The input data is symbolically linked into this directory; after succesful processing, this directory can be erased.
-Thepostprocessed / CMORized data are stored as specified.
+1. Run the tool for a complete variable set at a time, but just run a single year (or timespan), the compute environment is loaded automatically, within the current working directory a `<year>/` directory is created; all scripts and namelists will be contained in the year-directory.
+The input data is symbolically linked into this directory; after succesful processing, this directory can be erased, manually.
+The postprocessed / CMORized data are stored as specified (in their own separate directory).
 (The input directory could also be anywhere.)
+All needed input files (runcontrol namelist, variable namlist, executable, input files are in the run-dir, i.e., the year directory.

 ```
 cd $pCMORizer_DIR